RainbowMiner/RainbowMiner/README.md

 You will be promped to select the editor you want to use (emacs, vi, etc.)
 Add one of the following lines to the end of the file and save:
 - `@reboot /PATH_TO_RAINBOWMINER/start-screen.sh` If you want RainbowMiner to start in a separate screen
+- `@reboot /PATH_TO_RAINBOWMINER/start-tmux.sh` If you want RainbowMiner to start in a separate tmux session
 - `@reboot /PATH_TO_RAINBOWMINER/start-nohup.sh` If you want RainbowMiner to run as a background process

 Where `PATH_TO_RAINBOWMINER` is the RainbowMiner installation directory.